-From the features that we’ve described above follows a conclusion about the possible combinations of these frameworks that can be used during the development process.
+From the features that we’ve described above follow a conclusion about the possible combinations of these frameworks that can be used during the development process.
 It’s more likely that you’ll use Webix in your React application rather than vice versa.
 Some out-of-the-box components can significantly simplify the work on your project.
-But there are not so much use cases when you can use React in your Webix project.
-Probably, the only reason of using such approach is the availability of the already created React components.
-They can suit your needs better that the possible Webix alternatives.
+But there are not so many use cases when you can use React in your Webix project.
+Probably, the only reason for using such an approach is the availability of the already created React components.
+They can suit your needs better than the possible Webix alternatives.

-To help you better understand the potential benefits of using such duo of frameworks, we’ll describe a real life use case.
-The issues our developers faced and the solutions made to accomplish the required tasks don’t pretend to be a strict recipe of a successful project, but still, we hope you’ll find some food for thoughts.
+To help you better understand the potential benefits of using such a duo of frameworks, we’ll describe a real-life use case.
+The issues our developers faced and the solutions made to accomplish the required tasks don’t pretend to be a strict recipe for a successful project, but still, we hope you’ll find some food for thoughts.

 Webix Application with React